amaranth-lang/rfcs/text/0066-simulation-time.md

 - Instead of named constructor arguments, we could use a classmethod for each SI prefix.
   This was proposed in an earlier revision of this RFC.

+- Instead of returning `float`, we could return `fractions.Fraction` to ensure no precision loss when the number of femtoseconds is larger than the `float` significand.
+  This was proposed in an earlier revision of this RFC.
+  - Rounding to integer femtoseconds is already lossy and a further precision loss from converting to a `float` is negligible in most real world use cases.
+    For any applications requiring an exact conversion of a `Period`, the `.femtoseconds` property is always exact.

 ## Prior art
 [prior-art]: #prior-art